-Katrina has been named in the 2019 Global Top 250 Women in IP by Managing Intellectual Property and an IP Star 2019 (Trademark & Copyright).
-Katrina was named Intellectual Property Partner of the Year 2018 at the Lawyers Weekly Partner of the Year Awards.
-She is a pre-eminent brands/intellectual property lawyer and Australian Consumer Law litigator - she focuses on the advertising, marketing, brands, fast moving consumer goods, retail, digital, on-line and media sectors.
+Katrina was named in the Top 250 Women in IP by Managing Intellectual Property Magazine in 2019.
+KWM’s IP team was named IP Team of the Year at the 2019 Australian Law Awards and Katrina was Intellectual Property Partner of the Year at the Lawyers Weekly Partner of the Year Awards 2018.
+She is a pre-eminent intellectual property lawyer and Australian Consumer Law litigator – she focuses on the advertising, marketing, brands, luxury and fast moving consumer goods, retail, digital, on-line, sports and media sectors.

 Katrina is a strategic litigator with a winning track record in disputes - she has successfully acted on a number of landmark Australian cases including:

 - Reckitt Benckiser v Procter & Gamble Australia FCA 378: successful defence of an interlocutory injunction against Procter & Gamble's comparative advertising case for Fairy Platinum.

 - Energizer Australia v Procter & Gamble Australia: successful defence of an attempt to restrain an integrated Christmas advertising campaign for Duracell's Star Wars promotion.

 - LG Electronics v Samsung Australia case before the Ad Jury involving advertising claims about OLED & OLED TVs.

 - Energizer Australia v Procter & Gamble Australia FCA 347: defence of contempt of court litigation relating to inadvertent breaches of Court orders.

 - Samsung Electronics v LG Electronics Australia FCA 227: successful defence of a challenge to LG’s integrated advertising campaign for LG Cinema 3D televisions including a challenge to a 6,000 person on-line market survey.